cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ```html
   <emoji-picker-element></emoji-picker-element>
 ```
-Hopefully, the custom element's attributes would be well documented and any content child content that the element would allow.
+Hopefully, the custom element's attributes would be well documented and any child content that the element would allow.
 Also, if the element has any custom properties, that should also be documented as it is a good way for a developer to allow customization of the component, especially its look and feel.

 Many third-party web components are deployed to a specific CDN while others can be accessed using [unpkg](https://unpkg.com/) which serves components deployed to npm.
 Also, web components published on GitHub can be accessed from a URL (use the Raw view to obtain the URL).

+There are a couple of examples of the use of third-party components in the [Fresh example app]() I created to accompany this article.
+[View the third-party page online](https://fresh-webcomponents.deno.dev/third-party) and  and look at the [`third-party.tsx` file](https://github.com/cdoremus/fresh-webcomponents/blob/main/routes/third-party.tsx) to see how they are used.

+# Conclusions
+Web Components can be a bit complicated to work with.
+But the ability to use built-in browser APIs and their compatibility with other web frameworks makes them a good choice.

+But Web Components are an evolving standard.
+The Web Incubator Community Group (WICG) works on new Web Component standards.
+This effort centers around [this GitHub repo](https://github.com/WICG/webcomponents).
+In that repo, proposals are discussed in the [issues](https://github.com/WICG/webcomponents/issues) section.
+A draft of the new WC specification grows out of those discussion and taken up by the WICG.
+The draft goes through multiple iterations based on feedback from the committee and browser vendors.
+A Proposed Recommendation (PR) is finally drafted for final review followed by a recommendation to the World Wide Web Consortium (W3C) to publish the new spec.

+In this blog post I have shown how Web Components are created and used with Deno.
+I urge you to take a look at the source code in the two repositories that accompany this article ([web-component-demos](https://github.com/cdoremus/web-component-demos) and [fresh-webcomponents](https://github.com/cdoremus/fresh-webcomponents/tree/main)), clone or fork the repos and play around with the code.